 Paddocks Cottage is a traditional detached house in a quiet residential area.
 It has a large lawned garden and there are fields nearby.
 Rail and road connections are very good.
-The Paddocks is very close to Crawley town centre and very easy access to bus stops.
-The dedicated staff at Paddocks Cottage maintain a warm and homely atmosphere.
+The Paddocks is very close to Crawley town centre and has very easy access to bus stops.
+The dedicated staff at Paddocks Cottage maintains a warm and homely atmosphere.

 The Paddocks is a six-bedroom house.
-We aim to ensure that the home itself is well maintained and decorated throughout.
+We aim to ensure that the home itself is well-maintained and decorated throughout.
 Each service user has their own bedroom, which has been individually personalized with their own possessions, creating personal space and ensuring privacy.
 Two bedrooms are situated downstairs and four bedrooms are situated upstairs.
-There is a walk-in shower room with toilet facilities downstairs and bathroom upstairs with a lovely bath for service users to have a nice soak.
+There is a walk-in shower room with toilet facilities downstairs and a bathroom upstairs with a lovely bath for service users to have a nice soak.
 Four of the bedrooms have a washbasin and one has en-suite facilities.
-Also, upstairs is a manager's office and small landing area with table and chairs.
+Also, upstairs is a manager's office and a small landing area with a table and chairs.
 The rooms meet the pre-existing requirements of The National Minimum Standards 2002.

 What we offer as a home:

 Visitors are encouraged to visit The Paddocks at any reasonable time of the day or evening.
-We do request that all visitors do make themselves known to staff upon their arrival and of their departure.
-Visitors are able to visit their relative or friend in any communal areas of the home or in the privacy of the service users own room.
+We do request that all visitors make themselves known to staff upon their arrival and of their departure.
+Visitors are able to visit their relative or friend in any communal areas of the home or in the privacy of the service user’s own room.

-Each service user has the opportunity to go on holiday each year and staff support them.
+Each service user has the opportunity to go on holiday each year and the staff team supports them.
 If service users do not wish to stay away overnight then they have special days out in lieu of a holiday.
 The home provides transport with one vehicle to meet the needs of service users’ daily activities, routines, and social and leisure activities.
 Where appropriate public transport will also be used.

 The aim is to provide a safe, supportive and caring environment for their residents.
 Every person’s needs are different so their requirements are tailored to suit each individual.
 There is a range of activities on offer with participation gently encouraged.
 Achievements are recognized and celebrated.
-Great importance is placed in listening to the views and concerns of residents in order to help them overcome anxieties or problems.
+Great importance is placed on listening to the views and concerns of residents in order to help them overcome anxieties or problems.
 Access to family and friends is welcome where appropriate and beneficial.
 The key objective is to assist residents in building the self-confidence and life skills that will enable them to live an enjoyable and satisfying life.